CBrophy/omicron/README.md

 Java implementation of crond with monitoring/alerting features.
 Works with the existing crontab file format.

 Third-party dependencies are: maven, guava, junit, and javax mail.
+Requires kill, su and procfs

 Current Functional Requirements
 ===============================